 Brain and Nerve Cells Have a Superior Fuel Source

-Brain cells (and other cells throughout the body) have an alternative fuel source that allows them to function far more optimally, even when the energy producing mitochrondria (the power generating components located within the cell membrane) are damaged (2).
+Brain cells (and other cells throughout the body) have an alternative fuel source that allows them to function far more optimally, even when mitochrondria (the power generating components located within the cell) are damaged (2).
 In the absence of sufficient glucose to power neurons and other cells, the liver begins producing ketones from free fatty acids to meet the body’s energy needs.
 By definition, the body is in a state of ketosis when ketone bodies are being produced to fuel at least a portion of physical needs.
 This can happen when a person is fasting or when carbohydrate consumption is severely restricted.

 Download this free PDF for easy ways to incorporate brain boosting, ketone forming coconut oil in your diet!